OpsHubProduct/OIM-Documentation/docs/connectors/solarwinds-service-desk.md

 # Mapping Configuration

-Map the fields between SolarWinds Service Desk and the other system to be integrated to ensure that the data between both systems synchronizes correctly.
+Map the fields between SolarWinds Service Desk and the other system to be integrated and ensure that the data between both systems synchronize correctly.
 Refer to [Mapping Configuration](../integrate/mapping-configuration.md) for steps on configuring field mappings.

 <p align="center">